TapfererToaster/Grimorium-de-spiritum-mechanicus/Cloud.md

 >[!note]
 >Cloud services fall under *operational expenditure (OpEx)*, meaning you pay a regular sum for the resources you use.
 >The opposite is *capital expenditure (CapEx)*, where you pay a one-time, up-front expenditure.

+# NIST Definition
+The National Institute of Standards and Technology (NIST) has a multifaceted definition that describes characteristics of cloud computing and services as well as deployment models.
+Essential **characteristics** of cloud computing:
+- *On-demand self-service*:
+  Users should be able to provision their own resources from the cloud provider as needed, without needing to involve human interaction (service ticket).
+- *Broad network access*:
+  Cloud environments are inherently networked environments, accessible over the network.
+Without network access, cloud computing is not possible.
+- *Resource pooling*:
+  Cloud provider resources are pooled and served to multiple tenants automatically.
+This includes physical and virtual resources and applies not only to computing capacity but also to storage and networking.
+- *Rapid elasticity*
+  Cloud resources should be able to scale "infinitely", scaling up or down, based on demand - even automatic, in some cases
+- *Measured service*:
+  Cloud resources are metered ad users are charged for what they use.
+Usage can be monitored, controlled and reported

+Three service models:
+- *Software as a Service (SaaS)*
+- *Platform as a Service (PaaS)*
+- *Infrastructure as a Service (IaaS)*

+Deployment models:
+- *Private cloud*
+- *Community cloud*
+- *Public cloud*
+- *Hybrid cloud*
 # Shared Responsibility Model
 With a traditional datacenter the company is responsible for maintaining the physical space, ensuring security und maintaining and replacing server and the IT department is responsible for the digital infrastructure and the software.
 When using cloud services the responsibilities are split between the cloud provider and the consumer depending on what service is used: